The Québec maritime Blog

 Things to drink

-Hops lovers will also find many maritime-inspired options in the various microbreweries of our regions.
+Hops lovers will find many maritime-inspired options in the various microbreweries of our regions.
 One of the most famous is Crâââbe, a bitter made by the St-Pancrace microbrewery in Baie-Comeau (Côte-Nord).
 Brewed with crab shells, this beer is only available in the spring.
 You can also visit the Le Naufrageur microbrewery in Carleton-sur-Mer (Gaspésie) to try Gose-sur-Mer, which is made with seawater, or William B, a stout flavoured with oysters.
 Finally, in the Îles de la Madeleine, you can enjoy Cale Sèche, a tasty lager made with seawater, on the patio at the À l’Abri de la Tempête microbrewery while soaking up the view of the Gulf of St. Lawrence!

 Need a good coffee to start your day?
 Le Moussonneur, in the Îles de la Madeleine, is sure to satisfy your taste buds.
 Using a process discovered in the 17th century, their Monsooned Coffees are transformed by moisture from seawater and sea winds before being dried in the sun, which develops rich and unique aromas.